June 12, 2011

 Application for Today

-Today my wife will feel my lover for her.
+Today my wife will feel my love for her.
 I will let her know that I have prayed for Christ to love her through me, with all of His divine power behind my love.
 I want to blow her away with His love flowing through me to her.
 Together we will walk with Christ, and as the husband, I will follow this command to love her no matter what she says, does, and how she responds to me.
 The command to love her remains absolute.
 I will count upon God to enrich my marriage and my life through His love flowing through me today.
 Will you love your wife today just like you love yourself?
 Will you love Jesus today, just like He loves you?
 Will you share that love with husbands, men and fathers who really need to feel that love from you today?